 This lens articulates the particular form of racism and discrimination that Asian Americans face as a people of color.
-Asian Americans are beneficiaries and heirs of the long struggle, and resulting accomplishments, in which African Americans have engaged for common equality and dignity.
+Asian Americans are beneficiaries and heirs of the long struggle and resulting accomplishments in which African Americans have engaged for common equality and dignity.
 While all minorities face interpersonal and structural racism in various expressions and degrees, Asian American marginality might be best summed up in its “perpetual foreigner” status, the inability to fully affirm the Americanness of their identity.

 But raising up capable Christian leaders to reach the emerging generation of Asian Americans amidst daunting challenges will require more than prescribing the right set of lenses to sharpen their vision.
-Our spiritual and theological sight comes from when, like Saul, we are upended and led toward a continuing conversion by the disruptive grace of the risen Christ.
-Only then do the scales fall from our eyes, enabling us to see Christ, themselves, our neighbors, and our circumstances in the clear light of the gospel.
+Our spiritual and theological sight comes when, like Saul, we are upended and led toward a continuing conversion by the disruptive grace of the risen Christ.
+Only then do the scales fall from our eyes, enabling us to see Christ, ourselves, our neighbors, and our circumstances in the clear light of the gospel.

 The time at Fuller is about so much more than becoming competent theologians.
 It is much more about surrendering to the transforming power of the grace and mercy of Jesus, about becoming humble, wise, and courageous servants of God's Spirit.